American black swift: Distribution and habitat

 These birds migrate out of North America after the breeding season.
 It remains unclear where most of the birds spend the winter, although some of the birds have been tracked as far south as Brazil.
-A study published in 2012 tagged four birds breeding in Colorado with a light level geolocator and found that the birds wintered in the lowland rainforest of western Brazil.
+A study published in 2012 tagged four birds breeding in Colorado with a light-level geolocator and found that the birds wintered in the lowland rainforest of western Brazil.
 Some of the birds in the West Indies appear to be permanent residents.
 They are late spring migrants into the breeding range, with Colorado breeders not arriving until the very end of May into June.
-Large flocks of migrants are occasionally seen spring and fall, but only very rarely far south of the U.S. breeding range.
+Large flocks of migrants are occasionally seen in spring and fall, but only very rarely far south of the U.S. breeding range.

 Behavior and ecology

 Food and feeding

 American black swifts live on the wing, foraging in flight.
 They eat flying insects, primarily flying ants and beetles, often foraging in small groups.